department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### Endowment at age 65

+**Available on:**

-- Available on all programs except those that start with "K"
+- All programs except those that start with "K"

-- Premium payments never increase
+**This plan:**

-- Face-value of policy is paid to you on the policy anniversary date that is closest to your 65th birthday (e.g. if your policy anniversary is September 1 and your birthday October 1, you'll receive your policy pay out on September 1).
+- Requires that you make premium payments until the policy anniversary closest to your 65th birthday (e.g. if your policy anniversary is September 1 and your birthday October 1, you'll receive your policy pay out on September 1).
 If you took out a loan against this policy and still owe money, that amount will be subtracted from your policy pay out.
+- Has premium rates that never increase, so your payments will stay the same for as long as you have the policy
-- Coverage ends on the policy anniversary date that is closest to your 65th birthday
+- Ends coverage on the policy anniversary date that is closest to your 65th birthday
+- Gets paid out to your beneficiary if you die before your 65th birthday
 - Has loan and cash value

 <ul class="usa-accordion">